mirasac/algonume/README.md

 ## Introduction
 This repository contains source codes of exercises performed during the course of [Numerical Algorithms for Physics](https://fisica-sc.campusnet.unito.it/do/corsi.pl/Show?_id=3881), taken during the first semester of the academic year 2022 for the master's degree in Physics of Complex Systems at UniTo.

-Professor Mignone stores slides for each lesson on [his site](http://personalpages.to.infn.it/%7emignone/Numerical_Algorithms/).
+The regular teacher of this course is Professor Mignone.
+He stores slides for each lesson on [his site](http://personalpages.to.infn.it/%7emignone/Numerical_Algorithms/).

 ### Disclaimer
 This repository exists just as an effective way to save the code while the exercises are being done, it is not meant for presenting them in a complete and nice way.
 Just the information sufficient for the course are included.